Sanka1610/RVX-anddea/README.md

 To prevent automatic updates of YouTube and YouTube Music via the Play Store, it is recommended to use [zygisk-detach](https://github.com/j-hc/zygisk-detach).

 To log in to the patched YouTube app, it is strongly recommended to use [MicroG/GmsCore](https://github.com/microg/GmsCore).

+## Download
+You can get the latest release [here](https://github.com/Sanka1610/RVX-anddea/releases/).

 ## Credits